-This is how we can install Visual Studio Code.
+This is how we can install the Visual Studio Code.
 After completing the installation, the installer will launch Visual Studio Code and shows the Welcome Screen as shown in Fig 9.

 Step 3 - Marketplace

-You can see all the available plugins on the Marketplace dedicated for Visual Studio Code.
+You can see all the available plugins on the Marketplace dedicated to Visual Studio Code.
 Type Python in the search box and click on the Search Button.
 The results should be similar to one as shown in Fig 10.

 We can also browse the available extensions within the IDE by clicking on View -> Extensions or press Ctrl + Shift + x.
 Enter Python on the Search Box and hit Enter Key.
 It will show the same extensions list within the IDE as we saw on the Marketplace Page as shown in Fig 11.

 We will install the most important extensions as part of this tutorial.
 Also, make sure that you are using the most recent version of Python.
 Your system should have at least Python 3 to use the new features available in Python.

 Python and MagicPython are the most important extensions that every Python developer must install for the Visual Studio Code.
 The other extensions can be installed based on the requirements.
 Install both the extensions as shown in Fig 12 and Fig 13.